 And then there’s Kate Ellis’ The Merchant House.
 In one plot thread of that novel, Jonathan Berrisford disappears from the yard of the summer cottage where he’s been staying with his mother, Elaine.
 The Tradmouth CID, of course, mount a major search effort, but don’t immediately find the boy.
 In the meantime, the body of a young woman has been discovered, so the CID has plenty on its plate, as the saying goes.
 Without spoiling the story, I can say that the police get some useful information on both cases from some people who are staying at a nearby caravan park.

 In that novel, and in others that feature such places, you can see that the trailer/caravan life is a unique culture.
 It’s sometimes a relatively closed culture, but even when it’s not, it makes for an interesting context.

-*NOTE: The title of this post is a line from the Kinks’ David Watts.
+*NOTE: The title of this post is the title of a Cowboy Junkies song.